Trustar plans to raise fund to manage McDonald’s China stake -sources

 Bloomberg reported in July Carlyle and Trustar Capital were planning to raise $4 billion from wealth funds to buy part of their stakes in the business.

-(Reporting by Kane Wu in Hong Kong; additional reporting by Yantoultra Ngui in Singapore and Sophie Yu in Beijing; Editing by Sumeet Chatterjee and Mark Potter)
+(Reporting by Kane Wu in Hong Kong; additional reporting by Yantoultra Ngui in Singapore and Sophie Yu in Beijing; Editing by Sumeet Chatterjee, Mark Potter and Louise Heavens)

 ((kane.wu@thomsonreuters.com; +85228436590; Reuters Messaging: kane.wu.thomsonreuters.com@reuters.net))